European Condo System vs American Condo System: No Condo Boards to Ruin Your Life

 If you’re fighting condo board abuse or HOA abuse, we can help.
-Click the book images on your right or use this link: Your Homeowner Association Rights Defense Kit.
-We also provide individual consultations on condo association and homeowner rights problems.
-Click here for more information.
+Your Homeowner Association Rights Defense Kit.

 Jan Bergemann: There are huge differences, because in Europe you don’t have associations.
 The membership is in charge of voting and making decisions.
 There is no board, no attorney.
 There is a manager who gets paid.
 He will send out notices to the members about repairs, contracts, bidding etc. I have owned condos in Germany since the mid-1970s, and there has never been a lawsuit in the building.
 This is the downfall of the American system.
 We now see – especially in the bad economy and real estate market – the real problems of these condos.
 The board members are not informed enough to make decision, so they rely on people whose have only one thing in mind – making money.
 You can’t blame the service providers.
 That’s their job.
 But it doesn’t help owners.
 The system is causing owners who paid all of their bills to lose their homes, because neighbors didn’t pay and boards made bad, bad decisions and wasted their money.
 There is no oversight.
 The Florida DBPR, for example, doesn’t do much.
 These boards do things that no normal person would do.
 And suddenly the entire association is in a deep whole and nobody can do anything about it.
 That is not possible in the Europe system.